AP Calculus AB Exam Date

-The AP Calculus AB Exam will continue to have consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.
-The overall format of the exam—including the weighting, timing, and number of questions in each exam section—won’t change.
+The AP Calculus AB Exam has consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.

 45 Questions | 1 Hour 45 minutes | 50% of Exam Score

 - Part A: 30 questions; 60 minutes (calculator not permitted).

 - Part B: 15 questions; 45 minutes (graphing calculator required).